juice-shop/multi-juicer/ARCHITECTURE.md

 - Health and readiness probes for Kubernetes orchestration

 **Internal Port (`:8082`)**
-- The balancer pod always exposes a cluster-internal HTTP listener on `:8082`, fronted by the `multijuicer-internal` ClusterIP service.
+- The balancer pod always exposes a cluster-internal HTTP listener on `:8082`, fronted by the `multijuicer-private` ClusterIP service.
 The public `balancer` Service only forwards `:8080`, so traffic on `:8082` cannot reach the cluster from outside
 - It always serves `POST /team/{team}/webhook`, the endpoint Juice Shop pods call when a challenge is solved
 - When `config.juiceShop.llm.enabled` is true, the same listener also acts as a catch-all LLM gateway: it proxies AI chatbot requests from Juice Shop instances to an upstream OpenAI-compatible API and keeps the real LLM API key inside the balancer process so it cannot be extracted via Juice Shop RCE challenges
 - On team creation, an HMAC-signed team token is stored in a per-team Kubernetes Secret and mounted as `LLM_API_KEY` in the Juice Shop pod; the gateway validates the token via the balancer's signing key, derives the team name, and substitutes the real API key before forwarding the request upstream